-Please note that the Bonn grade and German numerical grade are set by Bonn.
-Grades D-F at UW have been assigned based on the German numeric grade.
-Bonn currently does not award grades below D.
+Please note the Bonn Grade, German Number, and Percent are set by Bonn.
+Grades D-F at UW have been assigned based on the German Number grade.
+Bonn does not currently award grades below their D.

 Living Abroad

 GERMANY

 Considering the limited space which it occupies (only 138,000 square miles-about 15 percent smaller than Wisconsin, Michigan, and Iowa taken together), Germany is a remarkably diverse country.
 Its topography ranges from the coastal lowlands on the North and Baltic Seas, where Low German is still spoken, to Alpine heights in the south.
 Bordered by nine different countries, Germany lies in the heart of Europe and acts as a bridge between the east and west.
 With its 80 million citizens, Germany is the most populous Western European nation.
 The famed Ruhrgebiet of Germany, just north of Bonn, is Europe's largest industrial region, boasting such world-famous companies as Braun, Krupps, and Bayer.